Angle grinder: Uses

 Although developed originally as tools for rigid abrasive discs, the availability of an interchangeable power source has encouraged their use with a wide variety of cutters and attachments.

-Angle grinders are used in metal fabrication shops, on construction sites, machine shops, along with die grinders and bench grinders.
+Angle grinders are used in metal fabrication shops, on construction sites and in machine shops, along with die grinders and bench grinders.

 There are different discs for different tasks, cut-off discs (diamond blade), abrasive grinding discs, grinding stones, sanding discs, wire brush wheels and polishing pads.
+Typically, cut-off discs are disposable and will be discarded once they are worn down.
 Angle grinders have large bearings to counter the side forces generated, unlike a power drill, where the force is axial.
+This versatility give angle grinders a wide variety of uses, including cutting, sanding, grinding, demolition, polishing, and stripping.
+Though they can be used on other materials, they are predominantly used on metal and masonry.

-Angle grinders are widely used in metalworking, construction, emergency rescue, and the theft of bicycles.
-Generally, they are found in workshops, service garages and auto body repair shops.
+Angle grinders are widely used in metalworking, construction, emergency rescue, and the theft of bicycles, and can be found in workshops, service garages and auto body repair shops.
 There are a large variety of angle grinders with different disc sizes and power sources: battery, corded or pneumatic.
 Other variables include the motor power and speed, rpm, and arbor size.
 Generally, disc size and power increase together.
 Disc size is usually measured in inches or millimetres.
 Common disc sizes for angle grinders in the United States include 4, 4.5, 5, 6, 7, 9 and 12 inches, with the most popular sizes being the 4.5 and 5" size.
 Outside North America, the most common sizes for angle grinder discs are 115 and 125 millimetres.

-Discs for pneumatic grinders are much smaller.
-Pneumatic grinders are generally used for lighter-duty jobs in which more precision is required.
+Discs for pneumatic grinders are much smaller, and pneumatic grinders tend to be used for lighter-duty jobs in which more precision is required.
 This is because pneumatic grinders can be powerful while being small and light, because they do not contain heavy copper motor windings.
 It is harder for an electric grinder to maintain adequate power with smaller size.
 Electric grinders are more commonly used for larger, heavy duty jobs.
 However, there are also small electric grinders and large pneumatic grinders.

-Angle grinders have been used to remove wheel clamps from vehicles.
+Angle grinders have also been used to remove wheel clamps from vehicles.